Cherokee County Appraisal District

 Local Appraisal District

-Cherokee Central Appraisal District’s (CAD) formal and informal hearing results are displayed below:
+Cherokee County Appraisal District’s (CAD) formal and informal 2024 hearing results are displayed below:

-- Cherokee CAD reported that the combined total of informal and formal tax savings was $1.1 million in 2022 and increased to $2.4 million in 2023.
-Cherokee County property owners protested the taxable value of 2,400 accounts in 2023.
+- Cherokee CAD reported that the combined total of informal and formal tax savings was $1.27 million in 2024.

-- In Cherokee County, homeowners who took action saw real results.
-While only 4% of formal protests through the Appraisal Review Board (ARB) were successful, a striking 66% of informal protests hit the mark.
-Saving residents money in tax reductions: $850,000 from informal protests and $170,000 via the ARB.
+- In Cherokee County, 37% of formal protests and 66% of informal protests resulted in a reduction for 2024.
+Saving property owners money in tax reductions: $1 million from informal protests and $200,000 via the ARB.

-- Between 2021 and 2023, more property owners began contesting, with protest rates steadily climbing from 3% to 4%.
+- Since 2018, more property owners began contesting, with protest rates steadily climbing up to 3% by 2024.

 Save With O’Connor